scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 interview data.
 They define successful project as one that performs a useful function and has had at least three releases.
-They identify several key predictive factors to project success, including data that indicates usefulness (such as number of downloads), number of hours contributed to the project,
+They identify several key predictive factors to project success, including data that indicates usefulness (such as number of downloads), number of hours contributed to the project, and communicativeness of the project leader.

 Our approach synthesizes these precedents in computer security and software community analysis.
-We see risk analysis as a science that at its best adopts techniques from static analysis.
+We see risk analysis as a science that employs static analysis techniques, but also looks more broadly at developer communities and the rate and flow of their activities and communications.
-However, we look not only at the source code of computing systems, but also more broadly at developers and their communications.
 We are looking for mathematically firm principles of software supply chain risk management.

 As this supply chain resembles a complex ecosystem more than a simple 'chain' or stack,